nickswalker/simple-php-git-deploy/README.md

    on the same server that the script is running e.g. `define('TARGET_DIR', 'username@example.com:/full/path/to/target_dir/');` is going to work as long as the user has the right SSH keys and access permissions.
- * You can have multiple scripts with different configurations.
-Simply rename the `deploy.php` to something else, for example `deploy_master.php` and `deploy_develop.php` and configure them separately.
-In that case, the configuration files need to be named `deploy_master-config.php` and `deploy_develop-config.php` respectively.

----

-If you find this script useful, consider donating BTC to `1fLnPZkMYw1TFNEsJZCciwDAmUhDw2wit`.